mintty/mintty/wiki/Tips.md

 ## Embedding graphics in terminal output ##

-Mintty supports both SIXEL graphics and image graphics output (see below).
+Mintty supports both Sixel graphics and image graphics output (see below).

 The Sixel feature facilitates a range of applications that integrate graphic images in the terminal, animated graphics, and even video and